xbgmsharp/postgsail/README.md

 ### License

-This script is free software, Apache License Version 2.0.
+This is a free software, Apache License Version 2.0.